Humanoidear/Outdated_Cleanexxed/README.md

 - Locate the "Options" tab on the menu bar (the one on the top) and click on it.
 - Select "Configuration".
 - On the new menu that just popped up, head over to the "Interface" tab and click the slider menu next to "Theme" (the bar).
-- If everything on the previous guide was done correctly, you should be able to see your new theme/s there, now click it, and have fun ^^.
+- If everything on the previous guide was done correctly, you should be able to see your new theme/s there, now click it, and let your eyes enjoy the pleasure of a new theme for Dolphin ^^.

 <br/>